Rosimin/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

 The preceding message definition specifies three fields (name/value pairs).
 Like properties on .NET types, each field has a name and a type.
+The field type can be a [Protobuf scalar value type](#scalar-value-types), e.g. `int32`, or another message.

 In addition to a name, each field in the message definition has a unique number.
 Field numbers are used to identify fields when the message is serialized to Protobuf.
 Serializing a small number is faster than serializing the entire field name.
 Because field numbers identify a field it is important to take care when changing them.
 For more information about changing Protobuf messages see <xref:grpc/versioning>.